dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/dialog/info.md

 ### Variants

-There are two variants of the Dialog component: `inform` and `confirm`.
+There are two variants of the Dialog component: `information` and `confirmation`.

 <InlineImg height="230" width="auto" src={DialogInformExample} caption="Example of an informational Dialog" className="mint-green-12" />
 <InlineImg height="230" width="auto" src={DialogConfirmExample} caption="Example of a confirmation Dialog" className="mint-green-12" />

-The informational variant (`inform`) is used for informational purposes, for example explaining a word/something on the page.
+The informational variant (`information`) is used for informational purposes, for example explaining a word/something on the page.
 It has to be triggered by the user to appear.
 Typical usage for it would be to read an explanation, then closing it.

-The confirmation variant (`confirm`) is used when some action is needed, or if we have to inform of something without the users triggering it.
+The confirmation variant (`confirmation`) is used when some action is needed, or if we have to inform of something without the users triggering it.
 A couple of examples would be a scenario where the user confirms to delete something, or if the user has been logged out automatically, which we would need to inform of, or a cookie consent dialogue.

 ### Parts in Dialog